C3Imaging/Contactless_Cardiac_Pulse_Monitoring_Using_Event_Cameras/README.md

-# HR_From_Events
+# Contactless Cardiac Pulse Monitoring Using Event Cameras
-Code repository for "heart rate from neuromorphic events" project; code will be uploaded pending paper acceptance.
+Code repository for "Contactless Cardiac Pulse Monitoring Using Event Cameras" paper; code will be uploaded soon.